 We also may face challenges in achieving the strategic objectives, cost savings or other benefits from these acquisitions and difficulties in expanding our management information systems to accommodate the acquired business.
-For example, we recently closed the manufacturing operations and a product line of Broadcast Technology Limited, which we acquired in 2005.
+For example, we recently closed all operations and product lines related to Broadcast Technology Limited, which we acquired in 2005.
 Such difficulties could disrupt our ongoing business, distract our management and employees and significantly increase our expenses.
 Moreover, our operating results may suffer because of acquisition-related expenses, amortization of intangible assets and impairment of acquired goodwill or intangible assets.
 Furthermore, we may have to incur debt or issue equity securities to pay for any future acquisitions, or to provide for additional working capital requirements, the issuance of which could be dilutive to our existing shareholders.
 If we are unable to successfully address any of these risks, our business, financial condition or operating results could be harmed.